faith-ogun/BIO1018-MCF7-GeneRegulation/README.md

 ---

 ## Directory Structure
-- `data/`: Raw and processed data files.
+- `dataset/`: Raw and unprocessed data files.
 - `notebooks/`: Jupyter notebooks for data exploration.

-- `scripts/`: Python scripts for preprocessing and model training.
-- `models/`: Saved model checkpoints.
-- `results/`: Evaluation results and visualizations.
+Please view notebooks to see my process and completed pipeline.

 ## How to Run the Project
 a.
 Clone the repository: